mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## September 2023 (#september-2023)

+* All new features and improvements coming with [!DNL Journey Optimizer] September '23 release have been detailed in the documentation.
+[Read more](release-notes.md)
 * A list of limitations to be aware of when creating decision rules has been added to the decision management documentation.
 [Read more](../offers/offer-library/creating-decision-rules.md)
+* Links to access control documentation have been updated.
+[Read more](../administration/permissions.md)
+* In-app channel prerequisites have been updated with Adobe Experience Platform Data Collection details.
+[Read more](../in-app/inapp-configuration.md)

 ## August 2023 {#august-2023}